Surfacing practical, insightful data

 Search is the foremost way of finding a species assessment.
 We needed to strike a balance between the simple task of discovering an individual assessment, and advanced queries that group species by criteria such as location, habitat, threats or taxonomy.
 A species record faced a similar challenge: how can critical facts be summarized and presented above in-depth research?

 The solutions to these questions were broken down, in the interface, into smaller, reusable components.
 I started with search results, and the faceted controls to filter them.
 For a species record, I explored short and full views of research topics, and facts panels.

-By anticipating a modular system, I could address questions of incomplete or outlying data early on: a search result without an image, an uncommonly long species name, or multiple search criteria within a deep hierarchy.
+By anticipating a modular system, I could address questions of incomplete or outlying data early on: a search result without an image, a long species name, or multiple search criteria within a deep hierarchy.
 The patterns were prototyped and their relationship with supporting elements tested.

 Next: Building templates

-The species assessment screen was designed around data compartmentalization, which made it possible to prioritize high-level facts and link them to the research topic.
-The templates that hold the patterns together were reused for other content screens, matched with other patterns.
+The species assessment screen was designed around data compartmentalization, which made it possible to prioritize high-level facts and link them to a research topic.
+The templates that group the patterns were reused for other content screens, matched with other patterns.

 By designing modularly, it became natural to think of patterns, like the search results, as objects that could be viewed through different windows: as a grid, a list, on a map, or featured on the homepage.
 Made of basic components like a title, subtitle, metadata and image, the display pattern could also be reused for documents, news, regions, or threats.

 I designed templates for a dozen different content screens and their variations.
-I built the front-end for each using Middleman, and delivered static files that the organization could use to integrate with their proprietary back-end.
+I developed the front-end and delivered static files that the organization could use to integrate with their proprietary back-end.